-5. Use the Next Item gesture again.
+4. Use the Next Item gesture.
 VoiceOver will announce, "Note", followed by the contents of the note.
 Then VoiceOver will announce "text field".
 This field is called "Note", and it is where the text you entered from Lesson 2 is stored.

-6. Use an Activate gesture on this text field to begin editing.
+5. Use an Activate gesture on this text field to begin editing.
 VoiceOver will have a lot to say at this point.
 It will start with "Note", which is the name of the Text Field you just activated.
 It will then say, "Text Field", which is the type of item you just activated.
 Next comes "Is Editing" to indicate that the field is ready for you to enter text or change any existing text.
-VoiceOver may then announce, "Character Mode", "Word Mode" or "Line Mode", But don't worry if it doesn't.
-Finally VoiceOver will read the text in the field.
+VoiceOver will then read the text of the note.
+Finally, VoiceOver will then announce, "Character Mode", "Word Mode" or "Line Mode", But don't worry if it doesn't.